PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Methods

 \section{Methods}

-The multimodal palpation is designed to leverage both acoustic and tactile sensing when interacting with materials.
-We aim to assist the surgical workflow with a compliant, yet effective, sensory data stream to detect and delineate tissues of varied stiffness via surface palpation.
+PalpAid is designed to leverage acoustic and tactile sensing when interacting with materials.
+We aim to assist the surgical workflow with a compliant, yet effective, sensory data stream to detect and delineate tissues of varied stiffness via contact.